aws/karpenter-provider-aws/website/content/en/docs/concepts/scheduling.md

 See [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) in the Kubernetes documentation for details.

+## Preferences

+Karpenter is aware of preferences (node affinity, pod affinity, pod anti-affinity, and pod topology) and treats them as requirements in most circumstances.
+Karpenter uses these preferences when determining if a pod can schedule on a node (absent topology requirements), or when determining if a pod can be shifted to a new node.

+Karpenter starts by treating preferred affinities as required affinities when constructing requirements for a pod.
+When these requirements can not be met, the pod's preferences are relaxed one-at-a-time by ascending weight (lowest weight is relaxed first) where possible and the remaining requirements are tried again.

+{{% alert title="Warning" color="warning" %}}
+Karpenter does not interpret preferred affinities as required when constructing topology requirements for scheduling to a node.
+If these preferences are necessary, required affinities should be used [as documented in Node Affinity](#node-affinity).
+{{% /alert %}}

 ### Node affinity

 Examples below illustrate how to use Node affinity to include (`In`) and exclude (`NotIn`) objects.